savvisingh/Thomso14/README.md

-Cognizance
+Thomso
 ==========

-Android Application for Cognizance 2014 , technical fest of IIT-Roorkee
+Android Application for Thomso 2014 , Cultural fest of IIT-Roorkee